ncbi/vadr/documentation/annotate.md

 `v-annotate.pl` uses previously created VADR models from `v-build.pl` to analyze and annotate sequences in an input sequence file.
-As part of the analysis of the sequences, more than 40 types of unexpected characteristics, or *alerts* are detected and reported in the output.
-Most of the alerts are *fatal* in that if a sequence has one or more fatal alerts, they will be designated as *failing* sequences.
+As part of the analysis of the sequences, more than 70 types of unexpected characteristics, or *alerts* are detected and reported in the output.
+Many of the alerts are *fatal* in that if a sequence has one or more fatal alerts, they will be designated as *failing* sequences.
 Sequences with zero fatal alerts are designated as *passing* sequences.
 The types of alerts are described further below.